 Make a small hole in each long end of the egg and blow out the contents.
 Rinse the eggs and dry them.
 Now they are rady to be painted, and make for great table decorations, often in combination with feathers and clipped branches.
 The eggs can be painted with ordinary water paint.

-Once you have painted egg has a good reason to make an old classic: eggedosis!
+Once you have painted egg has a good reason to make an old classic: eggedosis, a type of eggnog!
 Beat eggs and add sugar, then you have a wonderful drinkable dessert.

 The yellow hummingbird marzipan with sprinkles is an Easter classic.